stevecrawshaw/vs-code-setup/README.md

 You should now be in a position to run Python code in VS Code using the packages installed in the .venv.

-You can create a new python file by typing `code new-file.py` from your project folder and strat writing code.
-If you use code fences like `# %%' you will get an interactive notebook experience where you can run a chunk at a time with CTRL+ENTER or SHIFT+ENTER.
+You can create a new python file by typing `code new-file.py` from your project folder and start writing code.
+If you use code fences like `# %%' you will get an [interactive notebook experience](https://code.visualstudio.com/docs/python/jupyter-support-py) where you can run a chunk at a time with CTRL+ENTER or SHIFT+ENTER or run the whole script.

 ## Extensions
 Some recommended extensions are included in .vscode/extensions.json.